NikolaJovovic98/Panda-Social-Club-Web-App/README.md

 - Set or unset a basic user to be an admin
 - Be notified by email when the user publishes a new post

-There are measures of security applied to the application.
 ## Web Security
+*There are basic measures of security applied to the application*.
 - Brute force attack prevention
 - CSRF prevention
 - XSS prevention